Our clinic is currently closed due to COVID-19. We anticipate reopening in early October. Please check back for updates.

 Community Cat Service

 The cost is $50 per cat.
-In order to create a sustainable program, we appreciate those who can pay for this service do so.
+In order to create a sustainable program, we appreciate those who can pay for this service to do so.
 We understand that some community members cannot afford the full $50, but still want to help community cats.
 For these community members, there are coupon codes you can use at time of checkout ranging from 25% off to 100% off (codes available during the scheduling process).

 Humane traps can be purchased online from retailers like Tomahawk, Havahart, Tru Catch and Amazon.
-We have a small inventory of humane traps available to borrow for a deposit of $80.
-The deposit is fully refunded upon return of the trap.
-Contact us at email@example.com to borrow a humane trap.
-Please note, trap rentals are for TNRM appointments only.
+We have a small inventory of humane traps available to borrow for a fully refundable deposit of $80.
+Please note, we loan our traps out exclusively for TNRM.

 If you are a first-time cat trapper, we have found these resources from Alley Cat Allies helpful:

 You may also consider reaching out to your neighbors via Nextdoor – you will likely find someone is already doing TNRM and you can join forces with them.